Why Study the French Language?

 Because study abroad provides a significant boost to language proficiency and valuable intercultural experiences, French majors and minors are encouraged to incorporate study abroad into their coursework.
-Gonzaga students can participate in sponsored programs in either Paris at the Institut Catholique or Aix-en-Provence at IAU, the Institute for American Universities.
+Gonzaga students can participate in sponsored study abroad programs in either Paris at the Institut Catholique or Aix-en-Provence at IAU, the Institute for American Universities.
 To ensure the maximum benefit of study abroad to their academic plan, students should discuss their plans early in their academic career with a member of the French program faculty.

 Our program is accredited by the Northwest accreditation board, membership in Modern Language Association and in American Council on the Teaching of Foreign Languages.
 Each year, we offer a scholarship to a student who demonstrates outstanding ability in the study of French.

 Are you a current student looking for Fellowship, Work, and/or Research Opportunities in French?

 Student Learning Outcomes

 - Communicate orally in French in accordance with the criteria of ACTFL’s Intermediate High level in speaking.

 - Comprehend spoken French in accordance with the criteria of ACTFL’s Advanced Low level in listening.

 - Write in French in accordance with the criteria of ACTFL’s Intermediate High level in writing.

 - Read in French in accordance with the criteria of ACTFL’s Advanced Low level in reading.